This blog post is written based on Paul M. Rand’s “Highly Recommended” book.

 Consumers are fickle minded, and you will never know which social media platform they might flock to next.
 It’s therefore important for brands to constantly keep themselves updated on technology and social media trends.

-Lastly, by staying consistent to your end goal, and ensuring that your fans receive the same treatment and promise across social media, you will be rewarded with their unwavering loyalty.
+Lastly, by staying consistent with your end goal, and ensuring that your fans receive the same treatment and promise across social media, you will be rewarded with their unwavering loyalty.

 I hope you enjoyed these lessons as much as I do, and go live a recommended live!